Funerals in Unprecedented Times

 Losing someone can be distressing, at the best of times.
-In current circumstances it can be particularly traumatic as our usual means to mark the end of their lives with our love can be barred to us – venues such as churches and crematoria offering reduced or restricted services, you yourself or those you’d like to attend might be self-isolating or practising social-distancing.
+In current circumstances it can be particularly traumatic as our usual means to mark the end of their lives with our love can be barred to us – venues such as churches and crematoria offering reduced or restricted services, you yourself or those you’d like to attend might be self-isolating or in quarantine.
 You might even have been told you cannot spend time with the body of your loved one in the funeral home…

 What can be done?

 I am offering the following online celebrant services during this time, devised and led with the same sensitive care and attention that I give to all ceremonies arranged face-to-face:

 - An online ceremony via Zoom (video conference facility) that you and others can watch, and take part in, live from the comfort of your own homes via computer, tablet or smartphone.
 This would be at a mutually agreed time.
 A recording to keep afterwards is an optional extra.
 Those without an internet connection may join by landline phone, listen to the audio and contribute verbally.
 All participants may contribute to the ceremony, as you would do in a face to face ceremony, for example by reading a tribute, playing or singing music or sending me something to read on their behalf.

 - A presentation copy of the ceremony script emailed to you for you to keep as a momento.